ab826863/DS-Projects/NLP Classifier/README.md

 This project is part of my personal journey to explore and learn about Natural Language Processing (NLP) tools and techniques.
 Currently, I am engaged in NLP coursework and actively expanding my knowledge in the field of NLP and Large Language Model (LLM).

 The NLP Amazon Review Classifier is a practical application of the concepts and skills I'm acquiring.
 I am excited to further explore the capabilities of LLMs through this project and future projects.
 I am planning to revisit this project as I garner more in-depth knowledge of NLP and LLM.

+# Side Notes:
+Saved model has been removed due to my LFS exceeding limit.